10+ Romantic Things to Do in New York on Valentine's Day

 • Jazz Concert

-The Empire State Building has a reputation as one of the most romantic buildings in the world - in no small part due to its history of having served as the location for any number of romantic films, lovers’ rendezvous, and even proposals.
+The Empire State Building has a reputation as one of the most romantic buildings in the world.
+It's served as the location for a number of romantic films, lovers’ rendezvous, and even proposals.

 Don’t forget to catch a glimpse of the special lighting effects in honor of Valentine’s Day – the top of the spire will be lit with alternating red and pink sparkles.

 The Museum of Modern Art (MoMA) offers a unique perspective on love, as seen through paintings like the iconic “LOVE” pop art piece by Robert Indiana.
-You'll also find a number of unexpected pieces that will get your creative juices flowing.
+You'll also find plenty of unexpected pieces that will get your creative juices flowing.

-Enjoy the (brisk) Outdoors at Central Park & More
+Enjoy the (brisk) outdoors at Central Park & beyond

 Now we all know that February isn’t the ideal time of year to be outside in the Northeast, but you can’t cross a romantic stroll off your list of things to do in New York City on Valentine’s Day.